EverydayHealthLogo

 • Medical School: Oh State Univ Coll of Med, Columbus Oh | Ohio State University / College of Medicine

-Is Dr. Hofmann board certified in Vascular & Interventional Radiologist?
+Is Dr. Hofmann board certified as a Vascular & Interventional Radiologist?

 Yes, Dr. Lawrence Hofmann, MD is board certified by the American Board of Radiology